 - Oil or lard

-- Heat the oil or lard in a pot and fry the finely chopped onion.
+- Heat a pan with oil over medium heat and add the finely chopped onion.

-- Also add a lot of sweet paprika powder and a bit of spicy paprika powder then stir for 15 minutes.
+- Sprinkle some sweet paprika powder and a spicy paprika powder then stir for 15 minutes.

 - Prepare the cabbage leaf on a flat surface and place 2½ tbsp of meat mixture in the center of the leave and roll out the cabbage leaves.

 - In a deep pan place 2 cabbage leaves on the bottom then place the sarmas on top in layers.